cyberdynesoftware/piv/README.md

 * Images occupy 100% of the window.
 No decorations, no fuss.
 * Images are layouted in columns.
 The number of columns can be adjusted on the fly.
+* Copy or move images to a selection folder.

 ## Build